Lethal Enforcers: Ports

-Home versions were released for the Super NES, Sega Genesis and Sega CD.
-The home versions make use of the Konami Justifier, a revolver-shaped light gun which came packaged with the game.
+Home console versions were released for the Super NES, Sega Genesis, and Sega CD.
+The home console versions make use of the Konami Justifier, a revolver-shaped light gun which came packaged with the game.
 A standard controller can be also used in lieu of the light gun in these versions.
 A second-player Justifier light gun, pink in color, was available only by mail order from Konami.
 The CD version features higher quality CD-DA music, sampled from the arcade original.
-The game is also featured alongside Lethal Enforcers II in the two-in-one compilation titled: Lethal Enforcers I & II (Lethal Enforcers Deluxe Pack in Japan), developed by Konami Chicago and released for the PlayStation in 1997.
+The game is also featured alongside Lethal Enforcers II in the two-in-one compilation titled Lethal Enforcers I & II (Lethal Enforcers Deluxe Pack in Japan), developed by Konami Chicago and released for the PlayStation in 1997.
 A Sega Saturn version of the compilation was also announced but cancelled.

 The Super NES version features traditional Nintendo censorship; no blood is shown when a player or criminal dies.
 Instead, the screen will flash light green or light blue to indicate that a player lost a life.
 Also, "Chinatown Assault" (which is basically a gang fight) is renamed "Downtown Assault" and "Drug Dealer" is renamed "Gunrunners".